 Recipe Instructions

-Choose large-sized potatoes for this recipe.
-Cover potatoes with cold water and simmer until tender when pierced with the tip of a sharp paring knife or when you can stick a fine metal skewer through.
+Step 1: Cover potatoes with cold water and simmer until tender when pierced with the tip of a sharp paring knife or when you can stick a fine metal skewer through.
 Drain potatoes, cool and refrigerate until chilled.
+You can peel them or leave the peel on.

 📖 Recipe